DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ---

-## 5. Preventing Sensitive Information Exposure
+## 5. Preventing Exposure of Sensitive Information

 **Security Risks**: [CWE-209](https://cwe.mitre.org/data/definitions/209.html)

-This section describes security vulnerabilities that can make some sensitive information available to untrusted parties.
+This section describes security vulnerabilities that can expose sensitive information to untrusted parties.

 ### 5.1 Information Exposure Through Error Messages

-The possible security breach can occur when the server generates an exception.
-If an application is configured incorrectly, a detailed information on the error is displayed to an end-user.
-This information can include parts that give a malefactor an insight on the application's infrastructure, file names and so on.
+A breach or exposure can occur when the server generates an exception.
+If an application is configured incorrectly, detailed error information will be displayed to an end-user.
+This information can include information a threat actor can use to gain insight on an app’s infrastructure, file names, etc.

 This behavior is controlled by the [customErrors](<https://docs.microsoft.com/en-us/previous-versions/dotnet/netframework-4.0/h0hfz6fc(v=vs.100)>) *web.config* option.
 This option accepts the following values: